calebfreed/restaurant-reservation/README.md

 1. Select a table from the drop-down menu.
 1. Click `submit` to seat the reservation at the selected table.

-Once a reservation is seated, the reservation status will change from `free` to `occupied`.

 ---

 ### Finishing a Reservation

 1. Click `finish` on the table that has finished.
 1. Click `OK` on the confirmation window that pops-up.

 ---